 |Staff members and workers at the US Capitol, line up as they return to the building following an evacuation|

-Vice President Dick Cheney was at the White House, and was briefly evacuated.
-Mrs. Bush and former first lady Nancy Reagan, who was visiting with her at the White House, were taken to a secure location.
+Mr. McClellan says Vice-president Dick Cheney left the building by car, and President Bush's wife Laura, and former first lady Nancy Reagan, who was visiting, were moved to a secure location.

 Meanwhile, the North American Air Defense Command ordered two F-16 fighter jets launched from Andrews Air Force Base near Washington.
 The aircraft intercepted the small plane, and witnesses say they flew circles around it and fired flares to get the pilot's attention.
 A helicopter from the U.S. customs service also headed to the area.

 Lieutenant Commander Kelly says the pilot and his passenger were in considerable danger.

 "Whenever a fighter plane goes up like that on this type of mission, there is always the chance that somebody will get shot down.
 You don't send up a fighter plan to just look mean.
 NORAD has the authorization to use lethal force, if necessary.
 How close did this get to it?
 I cannot say for certain.
 Obviously the pilot did respond to the F-16s and turned away," he explained.